 Client throttling is the intentional limiting of an Internet service to regulate network traffic and provide fair throughput share to each client.
-You can set up throttling on Switches and SSIDs.
-To set up throttling on Switch ports, please read this article.
+You can configure throttling on Switches and SSIDs.
+For setup instructions on switch ports, please read this article.

-To configure throttling for a client, you need to:
+To configure client throttling on an SSID, you need to:

 - Log into the Plasma Cloud console;